 Our opening hours are Monday to Thursday – 7am – 5pm, and on Fridays from 7am to 3pm.
 We are not open on weekends or public holidays.
 It is best to make an appointment via email or phone, seeing as our workload spikes from time to time.

 more about us

-Owners, Anton & Claudette Bouwer, began Obesa Wholesalers in 1999.
-We are situated in the Eastern Cape in the historical town of Graff-Reinet.
+Owner, Anton Bouwer, began Obesa Wholesalers in 1999.
+Obesa is situated in the Eastern Cape in the historical town of Graaff-Reinet.
 Today, we offer a wide variety of species for the international and local market.
 Many of the plants we offer are medium and large, ranging from 3 years of age, to 20 years of age.
 Our plants are “hard grown”, and thus not force fed, which creates strong specimens.
 Additionally to this, the Karoo climate provides the perfect growing environment for cacti and other succulents.

 Currently we stock around 5500 species, on the 7 hectare estate.
 Some of these rare and protected species are available to view, but kept as a collection, and thus not for sale.
 I would say that 80% of what we keep is for sale, and the rest for conservation and propagation purposes.
 The range includes caudiciforms & bulbs; miniature and adult cacti (both columnar and globular); Aloes and associates from Africa and Madagascar; various hardy trees (succulent and otherwise); various small and large succulents from all over the globe, such as Apocynaceae; Asclepiadaceae; Mesembryanthemaceae (Vygies); Yuccas; Dasylerions; Beaucarneas, Agaves and some Medicinal plants.